CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-haproxy.md

 HAProxy is a free, open source solution offering high availability load balancing and proxy for TCP and HTTP-based applications.
-HAProxy can provide a feature rich alternative to the built-in load balancing offering from CenturyLink Cloud.
+HAProxy can provide a feature rich alternative to the built-in load balancing offering from Lumen Cloud.
 HAProxy and Keepalive can be used together to create a high availability load balancing solution.

 ### Prerequisites

--   Access to the CenturyLink Cloud platform as an authorized user
+-   Access to the Lumen Cloud platform as an authorized user

 -   Identify a Network VLAN you want the HAProxy to reside on

--   Understanding the functions of load balancer (beyond the scope of this article) and CenturyLink Cloud load balancing  offerings, to learn more, please see this [KB](../Network/CenturyLink Cloud/self-service-load-balancing-faq.md), [general knowledge](//en.wikipedia.org/wiki/Load_balancing_%28computing%29) and [HAProxy documentations](//www.haproxy.org/#docs)
+-   Understanding the functions of load balancer (beyond the scope of this article) and Lumen Cloud load balancing  offerings, to learn more, please see this [KB](../Network/CenturyLink Cloud/self-service-load-balancing-faq.md), [general knowledge](//en.wikipedia.org/wiki/Load_balancing_%28computing%29) and [HAProxy documentations](//www.haproxy.org/#docs)